-We have taken a very cautious view in our financial plans, but we remain optimistic that we will be able to secure new funding in 2024.
-The Trustees review income prospects on a regular basis and make adjustments to our spending plans accordingly.
-Our current detailed financial plan for 2024 takes into account agreed funding arrangements and a prudent pipeline of new future funding.
-In 2024 we have submitted a new 3-year proposal for organisational support from the Wellspring Foundation.
-We hope a new agreement can be signed within the next few months.
+We have taken a very cautious view in our financial plans, but we remain optimistic that we will be able to secure new funding in 2025.
+The Trustees review income prospects on a regular basis and adjust our spending plans accordingly.
+Our current detailed financial plan for 2025 considers agreed funding arrangements and a prudent pipeline of new future funding.
+In 2024 we renewed a 3-year agreement for organisational support from the Wellspring Foundation.